Livingston County Animal Control (on Google Maps)

 The majority of Livingston County veterinarians will vaccinate and collect for your dog’s registration.
 If your vet does not participate in collection of the fee, or if you use an out-of-county clinic; you are responsible for paying the registration fee within 30 days.
 If your registration is not paid within 30 days, you will be responsible for additional late fees.
 Legal action will be taken by the States Attorney after 90 days.
 A dog that is spayed or neutered is surgically altered.
 All other dogs are considered intact.

-The fee may be paid by sending a copy of the vaccination certificate and a check or money order to Animal Control, or stopping in at the Sheriff’s Department to make a payment.
-All payments should be made payable to the Livingston County Treasurer.
+The fee may be paid by: 1) sending a copy of the vaccination certificate and a check or money order to Animal Control; 2) stopping in at the Sheriff’s Department to make a payment; or 3) online at GovPayNet.com (or click on the button above).
+All check or money order payments should be made payable to the Livingston County Treasurer.

 County Registration Fee Schedule